aws-samples/serverless-patterns/apigw-lambda-sfn-transcribe-translate-polly-sam/README.md

 Follow the steps to test the pattern:

-1. Copy the audio to the input bucket (available from the output of the cloudformation stack).
+1. Copy the audio to the input bucket (available from the output of the CloudFormation stack).
     ```bash
     aws s3 cp audio.ogg s3://{input-bucket-name}
     ```